| 1990 |

 | 2014 |

-Crystal structure of SRP68 RNA-binding domain (SRP68-RBD) alone and in complex with SRP RNA and SRP19 reveals SRP68-RBD is a tetratricopeptide-like module that binds the RNA three-way junction (helices 5, 6, 8), bends the RNA, and inserts an α-helical arginine-rich motif (ARM) into the major groove; the ARM opens the conserved 5f RNA loop, which contacts ribosomal RNA in ribosome-bound SRP. |
+Crystal structures of the SRP68 RNA-binding domain (SRP68-RBD) alone and in complex with SRP RNA and SRP19 reveal that SRP68-RBD is a tetratricopeptide-like module that binds a RNA three-way junction, bends the RNA, and inserts an α-helical arginine-rich motif (ARM) into the RNA major groove, thereby opening the conserved 5f RNA loop (which contacts ribosomal RNA in ribosome-bound SRP). |

 Science |